THESPIKE.GG

 • Ordnance.
 Throwables, not guns, but definitely still a weapon.

 • Melee.
-Knives and blades for close range damage.
+Fists and kicks for close range damage.

 • Abilities.
 Some Legends like Rampart and Vantage have special weapons you can only use with their abilities.